Loading...

 Recommended visit duration: 3-5 hours

-👉 See FULL guide to Melbourne Zoo (with kids)Price starts from
+👉 See FULL guide to Melbourne Zoo (with kids)Average price

 Kids up to 12 enjoy free weekend entry, playgrounds, water play, Ranger Kids indoor zone, child-pit stop toilets, and engaging keeper talks, while the safari bus keeps them seated and safely viewing wildlife.